 Beavers enter these dens using an underwater passageway, ensuring protection from the outside world and creating an otherwise dry and cozy home for cuddling, mating, and raising their young.

-Not only are these dams vital to the lives of beavers, but they also drastically impact the surrounding ecosystem, making beavers a keystone species of their environment.
+These dams are vital to the lives of beavers and drastically impact the surrounding ecosystem, making beavers a keystone species of their environment.

 Downstream, water quality is improved as beaver dams act as a natural filtration system, blocking pollutants from further entering the waterway.
 The decrease in water pressure allows for sediments and nutrients within the surrounding soil to enter, creating clean, mineral-packed drinking water for the entire region.

 Water stored behind the dam also maintains this important supply by recharging deep aquifers.
 This provides a safeguard to the surrounding area in dry seasons.
-When beavers and their dams are present, 160 percent more open water is available in times of drought compared to when they are absent.
+When beavers and their dams are present, 160 percent more open water is available in times of drought.

 With two species, the North American beaver and the Eurasian beaver, life in most of the Northern Hemisphere is impacted by these semi-aquatic rodents.
 Various cultures around the world celebrate the beaver for their skill and ingenuity.
 As one of Nature's best engineers, beavers are a great example of how one species can reshape its environment for the benefit of itself while also improving life for all in its shared ecosystem.